platformatic/platformatic/docs/contributing/documentation-style-guide.md

 **Example**

-Less like this: we can use the following plugins.
+Less like this:
+>We can use the following plugins.

-More like this: You can use the following plugins.
+More like this:
+>You can use the following plugins.

-> According to [Wikipedia](#), ***You*** is usually a second person pronoun.
+According to [Wikipedia](#), ***You*** is usually a second person pronoun.
-> Also, used to refer to an indeterminate person, as a more common alternative
-> to a very formal indefinite pronoun.
+Also, used to refer to an indeterminate person, as a more common alternative to a very formal indefinite pronoun.

+To recap, **use "you" when writing articles or guides.**

-## When to avoid the second person "you" as the pronoun
+## When to Avoid the Second Person "you" as the Pronoun

 One of the main rules of formal writing such as reference documentation, or API documentation, is to avoid the second person ("you") or directly addressing the